Facelift in Brazil: Deep Plane planning for U.S. patients

 What is the ideal age for a facelift?

-There is no fixed ideal age.
-What determines the indication is the degree of facial aging, not your age on paper.
+The ideal age for a facelift depends on the degree of facial aging, not a fixed number on paper.
 I have patients who are forty-five years old with a clear indication and patients who are sixty-five with little sagging.
 An individual consultation is the only way for this assessment.

 Does the result look natural?